10 News: 10 News: Lunchtime

-10 Late News
+10 Late News and Sports Tonight

-10 Late News is a half-hour bulletin airing weeknights at approximately 10:30 pm, presented from the network's Sydney studios by Ursula Heger.
-The bulletin is streamed live on 10's streaming service and YouTube channel at 10:00 pm AEST, followed by a delayed broadcast on television at approximately 10:30 pm local time.
-Amanda Hart, Taylor Ryan, Ashleigh Raper or Tallulah Thompson are fill-in presenters for 10 Late News.
+10 Late News is an hour-long bulletin airing weeknights at 9:30 pm, presented from the network's Sydney studios by Ursula Heger (Monday to Thursday) and Taylor Ryan (Friday), along with weather presenter Josh Holt.
+The bulletin is also streamed live on 10's streaming service and YouTube channel.
+Fill-in presenters include: Amanda Hart, Taylor Ryan, Ashleigh Raper, Tallulah Thompson and Johnpaul Gonzo.

 The network's first late news bulletin, Ten Evening News: Crisis in the Gulf, was hosted by veteran newsreader Eric Walters and was part of the network's coverage of the First Gulf War in January 1991.
-Walters hosted for four months before being replaced by Anne Fulwood as host of the 30-minute Ten Second Edition News, later Ten Late News, at 10:30pm until her resignation to join the Seven Network in November 1995, whereupon she was replaced by Sandra Sully, who would go on to host the bulletin for most of the next 16 years.
+Walters hosted for four months before being replaced by Anne Fulwood as host of the 30-minute Ten Second Edition News, later Ten Late News, at 10:30 pm until her resignation to join the Seven Network in November 1995, whereupon she was replaced by Sandra Sully, who would go on to host the bulletin for most of the next 16 years.
 The bulletin also aired on weekends, hosted by Tracey Spicer, until the Saturday and Sunday editions were axed in 2004 and 2005 respectively.

 In 2006, the bulletin was merged with the late weeknight edition of Sports Tonight on Monday through Thursday nights.
 Due to declining ratings and increased competition, the bulletin was axed with the final week of episodes hosted by Sandra Sully (news) and Brad McEwan (Sports Tonight) on Monday through Thursday, and Tim Webster on Friday 30 September 2011.
 Sully became co-host of Sydney's evening bulletin alongside Bill Woods.

 The bulletin was revived on 4 June 2012 in a new magazine-style format, hosted by Hamish Macdonald.
 In September 2013, the bulletin was rebranded as Ten Eyewitness News: Late and Danielle Isdale replaced Macdonald after he resigned later that same month.
 Hugh Riminton later replaced Isdale as host and the bulletin returned to a standard news bulletin format.
 The bulletin was again axed in May 2014 alongside the early and morning news bulletins.

+The bulletin was revived again on 29 April 2024, as a half-hour bulletin airing weeknights.
+The bulletin was streamed live on 10's streaming service and YouTube channel at 10:00 pm AEST, followed by a delayed broadcast on television at approximately 10:30 pm local time.

+In 2026, the bulletin was expanded to one hour and brought forward to air at 9:30 pm.
+Since 25 May 2026, sport has been presented under the Sports Tonight banner, as was the case between 2006-11.
+This segment is presented by either Max Burford or Adrian Franklin on a rotating basis.